lavitrabhavsar-1991/Sydney-Housing-Market-Analysis/README.md

 ## 🎯 The Business Question

-> **Does Sydney's property market price homes rationally — or are buyers paying a premium for reputation over real value?**
+> **Does Sydney's property market price homes rationally or are buyers paying a premium for reputation over real value?**

 Sydney is consistently ranked among the world's least affordable cities.
 But *which* metric you use to measure "expensive" changes the answer entirely.
 Raw median prices favour suburbs with a handful of ultra-luxury sales.
 Price per square metre rewards density.
 Affordability ratio exposes structural stress.

-This project was built to answer one question: **if you stripped away suburb reputation and looked purely at the data, where does value actually exist in Sydney's property market — and where is it an illusion?**
+This project was built to answer one question: **If you stripped away suburb reputation and looked purely at the data, where does value actually exist in Sydney's property market and what is an illusion?**

 ---